nkespiritu/minimal-mistakes/_pages/about.md

 ## Education

 :sunflower: **Master of Science in Data Science** \
-Asian Institute of Management
+Asian Institute of Management\
-2020 - 2021.
+2020 - 2021

 :seedling: **Bachelor of Science in Economics** \
 University of the Philippines Diliman \